Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Preliminaries

 \item $\BDD{f}{\pi}$ must be minimal in the sense that the following reduction rules cannot be applied.
-In other words, $\BDD{f}{\pi}$ is obtained by maximally applying the following rules (\autoref{fig:rules}): \begin{enumerate} \item if there exists a \emph{redundant} node $u\in N$, then remove $u$ and its outgoing edges, and redirect all the incoming edges of $u$ to $\child{u}{0}$, where a node $u$ is redundant if $\child{u}{0}$ is the same node as $\child{u}{1}$. \item if there exist \emph{equivalent nodes} $\set{u, v}\subset N$, then remove $v$ (i.e., any one of them) and its outgoing edges, and redirect all incoming edges of $v$ to $u$, where $u$ and $v$ are equivalent if (1) $\var(u)$ is equal to $\var(v)$, and (2) $\child{u}{0}$ and $\child{u}{1}$ are the same nodes as $\child{v}{0}$ and $\child{v}{1}$, respectively. \end{enumerate}
+In other words, $\BDD{f}{\pi}$ is obtained by maximally applying the following rules (\autoref{fig:rules}): \begin{enumerate} \item A node $u$ is \emph{redundant} if $\child{u}{0}$ is the same node as $\child{u}{1}$.
+If there exists a redundant node $u\in N$, then remove $u$ and its outgoing edges, and redirect all the incoming edges of $u$ to $\child{u}{0}$. \item A pair of nodes $u$ and $v$ are \emph{equivalent} if (1) $\var(u)$ is equal to $\var(v)$, and (2) $\child{u}{0}$ and $\child{u}{1}$ are the same nodes as $\child{v}{0}$ and $\child{v}{1}$, respectively.
+If there exist a pair of {equivalent nodes}, $\set{u, v}\subset N$, then remove any one of them (say, $v$) and its outgoing edges, and redirect all incoming edges of $v$ to $u$. \end{enumerate} \end{enumerate} \end{definition} \begin{remark} Item 5 does not necessarily represent an actual way of constructing $\BDD{f}{\pi}$, but just a way of defining $\BDD{f}{\pi}$.
+For fixed $f$ and $\pi$, $\BDD{f}{\pi}$ is uniquely determined up to isomorphism regardless of the order of applying the rules in items 5.1 and 5.2~\cite{MeiThe98Book}. \end{remark} \begin{remark} A zero-suppressed BDD (ZBDD, or ZDD)~\cite{Min93DAC} is a variant of an OBDD.
+The only difference is the rule for redundant nodes.
+Namely, the definition of ZDDs is obtained by replacing item~5.1 with "\emph{A node $u$ is \emph{redundant} if $\child{u}{1}$ is the terminal node $\zero$.
+If there exists a redundant node $u\in N$, then remove $u$ and its outgoing edges, and redirect all the incoming edges of $u$ to $\child{u}{0}$}."